fuzzygroup/wayfarer/docs/guides/page_objects.md

 Retrieved pages are represented by `Page` objects and made accessible by `#page` within actions. `Page`s support the same set of features regardless of the HTTP adapter in use.

 <aside class="note">
 HTTP response headers and status codes are not supported by Selenium WebDrivers.
-Wayfarer emulates both by having the WebDriver fire an AJAX request to the current page.
-Clearly this is a hack, but it works quite reliably.
-See <a href="https://github.com/bauerd/selenium-emulated_features">bauerd/selenium-emulated_features</a>.
+Wayfarer emulates both by having the WebDriver fire an AJAX request to the current page and extracting them from the response.
+Clearly this is a hack, but it might even work for you.
+See <a href="https://github.com/bauerd/selenium-emulated_features">selenium-emulated_features</a>.
 </aside>

 <aside class="note">